 The scavenging feeding habits of Red Kites make them susceptible to poisoning from a number of causes.

 A method of attempted vermin control, which has long been illegal because of its indiscriminate nature, involves the placing of poisoned baits in the open countryside.
-The bait might be a dead rabbit or pheasant to which a poisonous substance has been applied.
+The bait might be part of a dead rabbit or pheasant to which a poisonous substance has been applied.
 This is often a pesticide which has been developed for a specific agricultural or horticultural purpose and misusing them in this way is a serious offence.
+Several of those regularly used are ‘banned substances’, ie pesticides which are no longer licenced for their original purpose but which have been found to be effective for the illegal killing of wildlife.
 The practice of using poison baits has been illegal for over 100 years under Section 8 of the Protection of Animals Act 1911.

 There is no evidence that Red Kites are being deliberately targeted, the intended victims probably being crows or foxes.
 However, it is inevitable that the baits will be found by scavengers such as Red Kites.
-Up to 2010, no fewer than 20 Yorkshire-related kite deaths from this cause had been recorded.
-Four deaths known to have occurred in 2010 included two three-week old chicks which were found dead in their nest, the only plausible explanation being that they were fed poisoned food found by their parents whose own fate is unknown.
+Up to 2018, no fewer than 29 Yorkshire-related kite deaths from this cause had been recorded.
+These included two three-week old chicks which were found dead in their nest in 2010, the only plausible explanation for their deaths being that they were fed poisoned food found by their parents.
 It is extremely difficult to establish who is responsible for causing the deaths of the kites in this way.
 Please see the website section 'Guidelines for dealing with casualties' for advice on how to handle a suspected poisoning case

 Poisoning by rat poison